 2.1.6 Sitting for an examination by a surrogate or as a surrogate;

 2.1.7 Any other act committed by a student in the course of their academic work that defrauds or misrepresents, including aiding others in any of the actions defined above.

-2.1.8
+2.1.8 Any unauthorized use of technology per guidelines established by the instructor (including but not limited to generative artificial intelligence and tutoring sites).

 2.2 PLAGIARISM